Scalars are universal: Equivariant machine learning, structured like classical physics: Limitations and caveats

 One example of a situation in which our formulation might not be practical is provided by multipole expansions (for example, those used in the fast multipole method \cite{beatson1997short} and $n$-body networks \cite{kondor2018n}).
 In the fast multipole method, a hierarchical spatial graph is constructed, and high-order tensors are used to aggregate information from lower-level nodes into higher-level nodes.
 This aggregation is concise and linear when it is performed using high-order tensors; this aggregation is hard (or maybe impossible) when only scalars can be transmitted, without the use of the irreps of the relevant symmetry groups.
 This is a research direction we are currently exploring.

 Another example that suggests that our universal functions might be cumbersome is the current forms in which classical theories---such as electromagnetism and general relativity---are written.
 For example, in Section~\ref{sec.examples} we showed that the electromagnetic force law can be written in the form of functions of scalars and scalar products times vectors, but that is \emph{not} how the theory is traditionally written.
 It is traditionally written in terms of the magnetic field (a pseudo-vector) or the electromagnetic tensor (an order-2 tensor).
 As another example, general relativity is traditionally written in terms of contractions of an order-4 curvature tensor.
 That is, although the theories can in principle be written in the forms we suggest, they will in general be much more concise or simple or clear in forms that make use of higher-order or non-equivariant forms.
-Stated in terms of machine learning, this might mean that although neural networks that make use of our formalisms could be universally approximating, they might need to be wider or deeper than networks that make use of more sophisticated tools, like the irreps of group theory.

 Finally, although our results apply to many physically relevant groups, they do not encode all of the symmetries of classical physics.
 For example, one critical symmetry is the dimensional or units symmetry: You cannot add or subtract terms that have different units (positions and forces, for example).
 This symmetry or consideration has implications for the construction of valid polynomials.
 It also implies that only dimensionless (unitless) scalar quantities can be the arguments of large classes of nonlinear functions, including exponentials or sigmoids.
 These additional symmetries must be enforced at present with some additional considerations of network architecture or constraints.